Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 1. Humphrey Field Analyzer 3 Model 860 (HFA 3 860)

-The HFA 3 860 is a high-tech tool used in eye care to test how well someone can see.
+The Zeiss HFA 3 860 is a high-tech tool used in eye care to assess a person’s visual acuity.
 Created by Carl Zeiss Meditec, this tool is highly advanced for detecting and managing glaucoma and other vision problems.
 The device uses advanced technology to give accurate measurements, helping eye care professionals diagnose and track patients’ eye health.

 HFA 3 860 is the gold standard of visual analyzers.
-It features guided progression analysis, SITA faster, and 24-2C, making it ideal for in-depth and detailed diagnostics that go beyond diagnosing conditions and help practitioners treat and manage conditions.
-Thanks to the HFA 3’s Guided Progression Analysis (GPA), which gives you the patient’s entire visual field history to streamline diagnostics by comparing previous test results.
+It features guided progression analysis, SITA faster, and 24-2C, making it ideal for in-depth, detailed diagnostics that go beyond diagnosis and help practitioners treat and manage conditions.
+Thanks to the HFA 3’s Guided Progression Analysis (GPA), which provides your patient’s entire visual field history to streamline diagnostics by comparing previous test results.

 Pros

-• Advanced Testing Options: Advanced testing thanks to GPA and SITA, testing is faster and more precise
+- Advanced Testing Options: Advanced testing, thanks to GPA and SITA, is faster and more precise

-• Extensive database: large database stores full patient histories for clinical confidence
+- Extensive database:a large database stores full patient histories for clinical confidence

 Cons